Lung cancer research

 He is a Senior Research Fellow at the Frazer Institute, The University of Queensland.

-Dr Zhian Chen is a brilliant young scientist who is led by a strong desire to contribute to resolving challenges in the real world.
-Having witnessed family members go through cancer, Zhian is passionate about making important discoveries related to the immune system and its functionality, and hopes that his research can eventually benefit cancer patients directly.
+Dr Zhian (Anthony) Chen is a brilliant young scientist who is led by a strong desire to contribute to resolving challenges in the real world.
+Having witnessed family members go through cancer, Anthony is passionate about making important discoveries related to the immune system and its functionality, and hopes that his research can eventually benefit cancer patients directly.

-In the face of setbacks, Zhian has remained determined to continue with his groundbreaking work.
+In the face of setbacks, Anthony has remained determined to continue with his groundbreaking work.
 Like many, his research was negatively impacted by the onset of the global pandemic.
 Travel restrictions caused him to be locked out of Australia, thus disrupting time-sensitive experiments that were already underway.
 The complications surrounding COVID-19 also led to limited conference attendance and reduced publications, which further restricted his career development.

 Boosting the immune system to help overcome lung cancer